dreamerslab/ci.view/README.md

 > In the controller

-    // set 'send' action asset files the same as 'sent' action public function send()
+    // use 'sent' action asset files in 'send' action public function send()
     {
       $this->view->set('action', 'sent')->render();